A 501(c)(3) nonprofit

 Skyland's lodge was built by hand from local cedar and fir.
 Vaulted ceilings, a wood-burning stove, leather chairs worn soft by years of conversation — the kind of room where a man can finally exhale.

 Meals are shared at a long farm table.
 Coffee is on by sunrise.
-The pace is unhurried on purpose — recovery needs a place that feels like a place to live, not a place to wait.
+The pace is unhurried on purpose — sobriety needs a place that feels like a place to live, not a place to wait.

 The great room — a long dining table, leather recliners, and a wood stove under a vaulted cedar ceiling